 Records show an upturn in Hadley FC activities after World War II.
 The club became a member of the Barnet and District League and, from about 1947, played at Wrotham Park at the Barnet end of Kitts End Road.
 Hadley played there until about 1955 when it then moved to Barnet Playing Fields in order to "have some better facilities".
-The club played in the North Suburban Intermediate Still playing at Barnet Playing Fields, the club then joined the Mid Herts League and were Premier Division Winners in 1975/76 and 1976/77.
+The club played in the North Suburban Intermediate League at this time.
+Still playing at Barnet Playing Fields, the club then joined the Mid Herts League and with Peter Gray as 1st team manager, we were Premier Division Winners in 1975/76 and 1976/77.
 We also won the Mid Herts Premier Division Shield in 1976/77.
-Having won the Mid Herts Premier Division twice, the club wanted to progress to the Herts Senior County League so therefore moved to a pitch with better facilities in St. Albans Road, Barnet (current home of Bridgedown Golf Club).
+Having won the Mid Herts Premier Division twice, the club wanted to progress to the Herts Senior County League so therefore moved to a pitch with better facilities in St. Albans Road, Barnet (current home of The Shire London Golf Club).
 We had one season at this pitch before being told that it was no longer available to hire.
 We won the Herts Senior County League Division Three at our first attempt during this season.

-2003/04 was the most successful season in the club for many years with the first team winning the Herts Senior County League Premier Division and the Herts Senior Centenary Trophy.
-2004/05 was also very successful with the first team retaining the Premier Division title and the Reserves winning the Reserve Division One title and the Reserve Cup.
-Success continued into 2005/06 with the first team winning the prestigious Aubrey Cup.
+Mick Hore was appointed manager in 2003/04 and we enjoyed a very successful season with the 1st team winning the Herts Senior County League Premier Division and the Herts Senior Centenary Trophy.
+2004/05 was also very successful with the 1st team retaining the Premier Division title and the Reserves winning the Reserve Division One title and the Reserve Cup.
+Success continued into 2005/06 with the 1st team winning the prestigious Aubrey Cup.